 I take my own professional development very seriously and update myself through various channels – these include:

 - The Curious Piano Teachers – this is a community is for piano teachers, who want to improve their teaching skills and achieve their full potential.
 The aim is to help teachers develop through monthly bundles of online teaching resources: videos, workbooks, webinars and a forum.
 I am also a certified curious piano teacher:

 - Practising the Piano on-line academy – this features a comprehensive library of lessons, articles and resources, the Practising the Piano Online Academy is the ultimate online resource for pianists, teachers and anyone seeking to master the piano.
 I use many of these resources in my lessons

 - I also keep up to date by reading journals such as the Pianist, Piano Journal and Piano Professional

 It is my intention to develop my own playing and teaching further and I am looking at various options to do this.

-My youngest son Alex, is 6 and had learnt piano through the Suzuki approach with Jenny Macmillan.
+My youngest son Alex, is nearly 9 and had learnt piano through the Suzuki approach with Jenny Macmillan.
 I also had lessons with Jenny (and my wife Lorraine has had lessons too) to learn the different techniques used in this approach which are very beneficial to anyone learning piano.

 Prior to my semi retirement, I have been a qualified solicitor, a Director of two Local Authorities and have run my own consultancy business.
 My non music qualifications are a Bachelor of Laws, a Masters in Business Administration and a Diploma in Management Consultancy.

-Other hobbies of mine include running (I competed the Race to the King in 2016 – a double marathon over two days along the South Downs Way), cycling (I completed John O’Groats to Lands End in 9 days in 2010), kayaking (Snettisham to Skegness and back over 2 days) as well as listening to music, reading and most racket sports.
+Other hobbies of mine include running (I completed the Race to the King in 2016 – a double marathon over two days along the South Downs Way), cycling (I completed John O’Groats to Lands End in 9 days in 2010), kayaking (Snettisham to Skegness and back over 2 days), walking, as well as listening to music, reading and most racket sports.